jinxixiang/magic_animate_unofficial/README.md

 ## Inference

-We offer a model weight [Google drive link]() that has been trained using 2,000 dance videos sourced from the web, and subsequently fine-tuned with fashion videos.
+We offer a model weight [Google drive link](https://drive.google.com/file/d/1Zai8g2PRcYqTZ77bpZp4igg9ZZjosR4n/view?usp=sharing) that has been trained using 2,000 dance videos sourced from the web, and subsequently fine-tuned with fashion videos.

+```commandline
+python3 infer.py
+```

 Please note that this weight was not trained from scratch; instead, it was initialized with the official weight from Magic Animate.
 Additionally, this weight does not utilize the IPAdapter as we originally intended.
 The presence of background artifacts could potentially be attributed to the fact that very few training videos have a white background as in fashion videos.
 Admittedly, this model is far from perfect.

-```commandline
-python3 infer.py
-```
+We hope this could be some little help for fast prototyping.

 <table class="center">